posted 1st August 2025

-Neuro physio is a highly specialised branch of physiotherapy that focuses specifically on conditions affecting the brain, spinal cord, and nervous system.
-While it shares some foundations with regular physiotherapy, the approaches, techniques, and goals can be quite different.
+Neuro physiotherapy is a highly specialised area of physiotherapy that focuses on conditions affecting the brain, spinal cord and nervous system.
+While it shares some foundations with regular physiotherapy, the approaches, techniques and goals can be quite different.

 What Makes Neuro Physio Different from Regular Physiotherapy?